25 to 70 kilograms (57 to 154 pounds)

 Chimps have the widest geographic distribution of any great ape, with a range of more than 2.6 million kilometers.
 They can be found discontinuously from southern Senegal across the forested belt north of the Congo River to western Uganda and western Tanzania.
 Gombe National Park in Tanzania is the first park in Africa specifically created for chimpanzees.

-There are four subpopulations of the chimpanzee - the western chimp, the Nigeria-Cameroon chimp, the central chimp, and the eastern chimp.
-Chimpanzees are one of our closest relatives, sharing about 98 percent of their genes with us.
+There are four subpopulations of the chimpanzee — the western chimp, the Nigeria-Cameroon chimp, the central chimp, and the eastern chimp.
+This great ape is one of our closest relatives, sharing about 98 percent of their genes with us.
 They have thickset bodies with short legs, opposable thumbs, no tails, and long arms that are 1.5 times their height that extends beyond their knees.
 Much of their body is covered with long black hair, but the face, ears, fingers, and toes are bare.

 Behavior & Diet